-- Employers must calculate the Employees' Tax deductible from any amount received by or accrued to the employee during the year from any gain made from the disposal of any qualifying equity share or any right or interest in a qualifying equity share, in the same manner as tax on an annual payment (bonus). - Where the employee is not employed by the employer, the tax must be determined at a fixed rate of 25%.

-• The income must be reflected under code 3717 on the certificate.
+Employers must calculate the employees' tax deductible from any amount received by or accrued to the employee during the year from any gain made from the disposal of any qualifying equity share or any right or interest in a qualifying equity share, in the same manner as tax on an annual payment (bonus).
+The income must be reflected under code 3717 on the certificate.

-14.2 VESTING OF EQUITY INSTRUMENTS
+12.2 VESTING OF EQUITY INSTRUMENTS

-Paragraph 11A of the 4th Schedule Section 8C
+Paragraph 11A of the Fourth Schedule Section 8C

-- The employer must apply for an IRP3 tax directive in order to ascertain the amount of Employees' Tax to be deducted or withheld from any gain in respect of the vesting of any equity instrument as defined in Section 8C. - These provisions are only applicable to any equity instrument acquired on or after 26 October 2004.
+- The employer must apply for an IRP3 tax directive in order to ascertain the amount of employees' tax to be deducted or withheld from any gain in respect of the vesting of any equity instrument as defined in section 8C. - These provisions are only applicable to any equity instrument acquired on or after 26 October 2004.